Anyte: Poetry

 Anyte's poetry is composed in a mixed dialect, with elements of Doric and epic language, as well as some Atticisms; it was common for Hellenistic poets to deliberately mix dialects in this way.
 It is often interested in women and children, and Kathryn Gutzwiller argues that it was deliberately composed in opposition to traditional epigrams, which were by anonymous authors and from a masculine and urban perspective.
 Accordingly, of five epitaphs written by Anyte which survive, only one marks the death of a young man, as was traditional in the genre; the remaining four all commemorate women who died young.
 She is most famous for her epitaphs for animals and pastoral epigrams describing idyllic landscapes.
 Two dedicatory epigrams by Anyte also survive.

 Anyte's poetry was, like that of her contemporaries, highly allusive, particularly referencing Homer.
 She imitates the structure and syntax of Homer's poetry, making use of Homeric vocabulary to write about personal and domestic themes.
 For instance, Anyte's epigram 6, an epitaph dedicated to the unmarried Antibia, repeatedly echoes phrases from the Iliad and Odyssey.
 She also echoes Homer in her frequent use of compound adjectives, such as her description of the poikilodeiros ("with a neck of many colours") snake in epigram 10.
 Her work references Hesiod, archaic Greek lyric and Attic drama, and shows evidence that she was familiar with the epigrams of Simonides of Ceos and Anacreon.
+Several of her epigrams allude to the works of Erinna, a female poet of the early Hellenistic period.